-The Superintendent will determine when days are to be made up, and parents will be notified of the changes in the calendar at the appropriate time.
+The Superintendent will decide on the days that need to be made up, and parents will receive notification of any changes to the calendar at the appropriate time.

 Bus Regulations (Policy Code: 4317 Student Conduct on School Vehicles)

 The use of school bus transportation is a privilege that a student maintains by demonstrating self-discipline that contributes to the safe operation of a bus.
 When a student's behavior is such that it interferes with good discipline and order on the bus, the student may be denied this privilege (6250).